dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-mi.md

 Let's say you enable a managed service identity using an Azure KeyVault secrets component for an Azure service.
 When you do, an Microsoft Entra ID application is created for you and automatically assigned to the service.
 Your Dapr services can then leverage that identity to authenticate with Microsoft Entra ID, transparently and without you having to specify any credentials.

-> Dapr supports both system-assigned and user-assigned identities.
+Dapr supports both system-assigned and user-assigned identities.

+{{% alert title="Note" color="primary" %}}
-In your component YAML, the [`azureClientId` property]({{< ref "authenticating-azure.md#authenticating-with-managed-identities-mi" >}}) only needs to be set if using user-assigned identity.
+In your component YAML, you only need the [`azureClientId` property]({{< ref "authenticating-azure.md#authenticating-with-managed-identities-mi" >}}) if using user-assigned identity.
 Otherwise, you can omit this property for system-managed identity to be used by default.
+{{% /alert %}}

 ## System-assigned